 Smith says other projects work alongside his big data initiative.
 The ECB is using customer relationship management to create a deeper understanding of customers and participants.
 “When anyone contacts us with anything to do with cricket, we know who they are and what their motivations are for talking with us,” he says.
 “We know the information we need to give to these people to help serve their needs.”

 Another related priority area is digital contact points.
-Smith says people can contact the organisation in a variety of ways through a broad range of touch points, whether it is a spectator watching the sport at home or an individual who helps run a local cricket club and who is keen to use the pavilion at the ground for a wedding reception.
+Smith says people can contact the organisation in a variety of ways through a broad range of touch points, whether they are a spectator watching the sport at home or an individual who helps run a local cricket club and who is keen to use the pavilion at the ground for a wedding reception.

 Read more CIO interviews